-The YMCA monitors its liquidity so that it is able to meet the operating needs and other contractual commitments while maximizing the investment of it excess operating cash.
-The following table reflects the YMCA's financial assets as of December 31, 2020 and 2019, reduced by amounts that are not available to meet general expenditures within one year.
+The YMCA monitors its liquidity so that it is able to meet the operating needs and other contractual commitments while maximizing the investment of its excess operating cash.
+The following table reflects the YMCA's financial assets as of December 31, 2021 and 2020, reduced by amounts that are not available to meet general expenditures within one year.
 The Board designated net assets can be drawn upon if the Board approves the action.